The graduate programs in the Department of Professional Counseling provide students with the skills and training to pursue their professional goals:

 "The growth of our students from when they first come in is remarkable.
 By the time they reach their internships, they really begin to think like counselors.
 They act professionally and develop an identity as a counselor.
 To see that growth is really exciting."

-Alan Cavaiola, PhDProfessorDepartment of Psychological Counseling
+Alan Cavaiola, PhDProfessorDepartment of Professional Counseling

 These areas are described in more detail in our department's student handbook.
 In addition, Monmouth offers counselor training in areas of diversity and complementary treatment approaches, including spirituality/religion, gender/multicultural issues, nutritional/herbal supplements, and prevention/resilience.